vitejs/rolldown-vite/docs/plugins/index.md

 Check out [awesome-vite](https://github.com/vitejs/awesome-vite#plugins) - you can also submit a PR to list your plugins there.

+## Rolldown Builtin Plugins

+Vite uses [Rolldown](https://rolldown.rs/) under the hood and it provides a few builtin plugins for common use cases.

+Read the [Rolldown Builtin Plugins section](https://rolldown.rs/builtin-plugins/) for more information.

 ## Rollup Plugins

 [Vite plugins](../guide/api-plugin) are an extension of Rollup's plugin interface.
 Check out the [Rollup Plugin Compatibility section](../guide/api-plugin#rollup-plugin-compatibility) for more information.